cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 <p class="equation">$\overline{E} =$ Total average energy of all fan motors, kWh</p>
 <p class="equation">$F =$ Total number of fans in the cooling tower</p>

-2. The remainder of the workbook is the same as the motor runtime data workbook, and therefore uses Equations 3 through 7 to calculate the total annual energy.
+2. The remainder of the workbook is the same as the motor runtime data workbook, and therefore uses Equations 3 through 7 to calculate the total annual energy. -->

 ### Variable Speed CT Fan Energy Using kW Data

 This calculation is for a cooling tower with variable-speed fans.
 Measured input data is average hourly power draw (in kW) as measured by a DENT data-logging power logger for one fan in the cooling tower.
 It is assumed that all the remaining fans are run at the same speed.

+#### Calculator

+{{< downloadable_file title="Variable Speed CT Fan Energy Using kW Data" >}}

+#### Measurements

+The calculator relies on the measured data from the following measurement techniques:

+{{< measurement_technique measurement_technique_id=1 >}}

+#### Methodology

+The calculator uses the following methodology to compute annual energy consumption of a variable speed cooling tower fan:

 1. Total energy for each hour (Worksheet: “Step 2 Energy Calcs”).
 Since the measured power value (kW) is the average for an hour, it is equivalent to the energy for the hour (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>).